Seeking Wh(y)

 About This Team

 Hey 👋 Kaycee Leigh, a filmmaker and producer based in Canada.
-My work centres on intimate and authentic storytelling that often challenges the ways Asian characters and narratives have traditionally been portrayed in popular media.
+With over 15 years of experience, I bring my broadcast and narrative experience into my documentary work.
+My documentary practice centres on intimate and authentic storytelling that often challenges the ways characters and narratives have traditionally been portrayed in popular media, especially Asian characters.
 I've worked in the film and TV industry for two decades.

 Some of my accolades are: